kliu57/go-go-web/CONTRIBUTING.md

    `pytest tests/<unit test file>.py`

+7. Run autopep8 to format the code.

+   `autopep8 --in-place --recursive --exclude=_version.py .`

+   Alternatively, install the autopep8 VS Code extension, and then run it on a file by:

+   `Right Click File Contents > Format Document With... > autopep8`

+   If running into issues, try adding `python -m` in front of the command.

-7. Run Pylint to evaluate the code.
+8. Run Pylint to evaluate the code.
 Please ensure the evaluation rating is at or above 9.0/10.

    `pylint --ignore=_version.py $(git ls-files '*.py')`